How Long Does it Take to Learn Piano?

 For a complete beginner with absolutely no experience, the first step is to familiarize yourself with

-At this stage, you should aim to develop a reasonable grasp of octaves and play basic, low-tempo songs that are almost entirely chord-based.
+At this stage, you should aim to develop a reasonable grasp of Octaves and play basic, low-tempo songs that are almost entirely chord-based.

 It takes around 6-7 months to learn piano at a beginner level; beginners don’t need to spend much time; just 30 min -1 hour every day is enough time.